Bulgaria: Shot to Death While Trying to Escape

 Uwe Pries, a citizen of the so-called German Democratic Republic (GDR), took a vacation in Bulgaria in the 1980-s.
 While playing a regular tourist, the young man’s intention was to flee to the West via Turkey.
 He wanted to get out of communist Germany and believed it would be easy to escape via Bulgaria.

 But there were lots of things Uwe Pries and his friend did not know.
 All they had was a map of Bulgaria.
-On that map, it did not say that the GDR’s State Security (Stasi) had agents in Bulgaria, who were in charge of identifying individuals who intended to escape.
+On that map, it did not say that the GDR’s State Security (Stasi) had agents in the country who were in charge of identifying individuals who intended to escape.
 Nor did his map tell him that those Stasi agents were cooperating with the Bulgarian Darzhavna Sigurnost (DS), the infamous Bulgarian equivalent of the GDR’s State Security.

 Pries did not know that anyone’s chances to escape from the Eastern Bloc via Bulgaria were slim and that their lives were in immediate danger.